 Chestnut – Produces small flames and normal heat, prone to shooting embers.

-Douglas Fir – Poor.
-Little flame or heat.
+Douglas Fir – Poor with little flame or heat.

 Elder – Generates a lot of smoke and burns very quickly, not much heat.

-Elm – Commonly offered for sale.
-To burn well it needs to be kept for two years.
+Elm – Commonly offered for sale and needs storing for two years before burning.
 Even when dry it is liable to smoke.